annamickova/StudyRoomReservation/README.md

 - Pick a time range first
 - Then click on any seat to reserve it
 - Enter your name

-### Testing threads
-Go to `http://localhost:5000/test-threads.html` and click "Send 10 Requests (Parallel)" to see multiple threads working at the same time.

 ## API